dorono/infinitemusician/plugins/woocommerce-email-control/readme.txt

 == Changelog ==

+= 3.02 =
+* Fixed unique characters being stripped from the urls when saving custom Links.

 = 3.01 =
 * Fixed curl notice in the email preview when using Email Customizer with 3rd party email sending plugins.